- PCOS is a hormone imbalance that can cause irregular periods, unwanted hair growth, and acne.

 What else will lower my insulin level?

 Metformin (also known as Glucophage®) helps to regulate the amount of glucose (sugar) in your blood.
 It makes your body more sensitive to insulin, and decreases the amount of glucose your liver releases.
 Young women with high insulin who take Metformin are less likely to develop type 2 diabetes than those who don’t take a medication that lowers insulin.
 Research studies have shown that young women with PCOS who are overweight and who were treated with Metformin and a healthy lifestyle (healthy nutrition and regular exercise) were able to lose weight and lower their fasting blood sugar.
 Taking Metformin and maintaining a healthy weight also improves cholesterol levels.
-Metformin is not approved by the FDA (Federal Drug Administration) for PCOS, but it’s prescribed for this condition, especially with impaired glucose tolerance (IGT).
+Metformin is not approved by the FDA (Food and Drug Administration) for PCOS, but it’s prescribed for this condition, especially with impaired glucose tolerance (IGT).

 How do I take Metformin?